zzzprojects/docs/html-agility-pack.net/pages/documentations/attributes/add.md

 ## public void Add(HtmlAttribute item)

-Adds supplied item to collection.
+Adds the attribute item to the collection.
 Add method is a member of **HtmlAgilityPack.HtmlAttributeCollection**

 ### Parameters: